-How To Manipulate Narcissists (10 Covert Ways To Exploit Them)
+How To Manipulate A Narcissist: 10 Covert Ways To Exploit

 Narcissists have a specific kind of empathy that allows them to read your mind while also remaining detached from your suffering.
 It elevates them to the level of a master manipulator.

 They can convince you that they are helpless without you.
-When they have won you over, they will extract the price as your devotion to their godlike being.
+And when they win you over, they extract the cost through your devotion to their godlike being.

 How To Manipulate A Narcissist

-Narcissists usually do not try to manipulate someone who appears a no-nonsense, matter-of-factly, tough person.
+They usually do not try to manipulate someone who appears to be a no-nonsense, matter-of-fact, tough person.
+Narcissists fear consequences.

-First, they are afraid of the repercussions this person may carry out (like giving the narcissist a physical beating) if they ever find out about their manipulative actions.
+First, they are afraid of the shame you may cause them (like giving the narcissist a public physical beating) if they ever find out about their manipulative actions.

-The issue is, they are typically searching for people who are easily gullible so that they don’t have to keep up their act for a long time.
+They typically search for naive and gullible people, so they don’t have to keep up their act for long.

-Third, they assume that you are thick-headed and would not understand things unless you have discussed them with others.
+Third, they assume that your daunting appearance comes with a birdbrain.
+So you wouldn’t believe what the narcissist tells you unless you have discussed them with others.
 So, they are scared that others might spill the beans about your true character.

 2. Exhaust Them In Their Act.